Mature Masculine

 Signs of the Dummy shadow:

-The Dummy calls it humility or open-mindedness.
-Underneath is fear of being wrong or taking responsibility.
+The Dummy calls it humility.
+Underneath lies fear of being wrong or taking responsibility.

 Near Enemies of Objectivity

-Near enemies look similar but come from elsewhere inside.
+Near enemies look similar but come from different impulses.

 Coldness Disguised as Clarity